mmfausnaugh/tica/README.md

 ### 2. Calibration Models

-2D bias and flat field calibration models are distributed by an application called [DVC](https://www.dvc.org) (Data Version Control).
+2D-bias and flatfield calibration models are distributed by an application called [DVC](https://www.dvc.org) (Data Version Control).
 DVC uses metadata files in the TICA git repository to track different versions of the calibration models.
 The calibration models themselves are currently stored in a GDrive account associated with MIT.

 ##### ***Please Note: to use DVC to retrieve the calibration models, you will need to give DVC read/write permissions to a Google account.***
 The read/write permissions are required because GDrive uses Google accounts to manage access to public folders.
 Note that you will only be able to read (pull) from the TICA calibration GDrive folder; you will not be able to write (push) to the calibration folder.
 DVC will prompt you to add the necessary Google account permissions the first time you try to pull TICA calibration models.
 You can manage DVC's permissions at any time under the 'Security' tab in your Google account (under 'Third party apps with account access', see [this google help link](https://support.google.com/accounts/answer/3466521?hl=en) for more information).